 Or something you share with that special somebody?

-Please submit your words as part of this commission or pick from a selection of hand written poems and words gifted from Emma
+Please submit your words as part of this commission.

-* This is a commission work on order that will be completed and framed by end of January 31st 2022
+* This is a commission work on order that will be completed and framed within 6 weeks of your order

 * Please see example below of sold out works from Emma's last collection as an example